Justice Pinaki Chandra Ghose was selected as the first Lokpal in March 2019 by the selection panel chaired by Prime

-- Lokpal, being an administrative committee (part of the executive) = amounts to judiciary doing executive functions = violation of separation of power provided under the Basic Structure of the Constitution.
+- Lokpal, being an administrative committee (part of the executive) = amounts to judiciary doing executive functions = violation of the separation of power provided under the Basic Structure of the Constitution.

 - Judiciary is totally excluded from the ambit of Lokpal.

 - Delay in the appointment of Lokpal due to the legal technicalities and lack of political will.

-Why is there a delay in the appointment?
+Why there was a delay in the appointment?

 - Even though the Lokpal and Lokayukta Act of 2013 passed in 2014 itself, the Act was not implemented all these years since there was no Leader of Opposition (LoP) in the 16th Lok Sabha, thus causing a delay in the appointment.
 Note: LoP is a member of the select committee to appoint Lokpal.